 Pythium attacks stressed plants first; gaining entry into the plant by damaged plant tissues.
 Roots with injuries from insects can also provide an entry site for the pathogens through the feeding wounds.
 Pythium usually attacks the root tips first and then works its way upward in the root system.

-Follow these cumbersome but nonetheless ‘easy’ rules and you might actually stand a chance against having to fight off root rot.
-If you’re already fighting root rot then I’m sorry to say that in many cases it’s fatal and you’ll have to start a fresh batch.
+Follow these cumbersome but nonetheless ‘easy’ rules and you might actually stand a chance to fight off root rot.
+If you’re already fighting root rot, I’m sorry to say that in many cases it’s fatal and you may have to start a fresh batch.
 Although if you’ve just noticed that your roots have a mild case of root rot then introduce fungicides created to treat Pythium into your system.

 There are some other debatable practices that may help you if you are in a root-rot-rut.
 Some growers have had success with using hydrogen peroxide, others say it’s only a temporary solution and they prefer other store-bought root treatments.

 If you want to try the Hydrogen Peroxide treatment, then take your plant out of the system and cut off damaged roots.
 Soak the roots in a container with a strong Hydrogen Peroxide solution repeatedly until the diseased parts have come off.
 A 2:1 solution of water to hydrogen peroxide (using a 3% hydrogen peroxide solution) should do the trick.
 It is imperative that you sterilize your equipment before replacing your plants.

 Your pots, hoses, reservoir, everything needs to be sterilized with bleach or a strong peroxide solution and rinsed very well.
 When you are ready to put the plants back add an anti-Pythium additive and fresh nutrients to your reservoir.
 Keep your temperature on the low side and keep an eye on the plant in the next week to see if it’s growing new, beautiful, and firm white roots.